AceParadox/Hello_World/README.md

-# Android Prework - *Hello World*
+# Android Prework - *Hello Button*

 Submitted by: **Marco Rodriguez**

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hello Button** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **2** hours spent in total